[Pen and Ink Artist: See pen & ink HOME PORTRAITS for my art portfolio]

 PUBLISHED ARTICLES AND STORIES – FOR CHILDREN

-- Article about the real Carolyn Keene:
+- Article revealing the identity of the real Carolyn Keene:

 - “Daring Dani and the Case of the Baffling Yellow Sticky Notes,” fiction purchased by Highlights for Children April 2011, awaiting publication

 - Includes a second publishing of my story, “Can’t Believe I did that!”
 (Personal experience story from childhood, about how caring too much what others think can sometimes cause us to make wrong decisions.)

 Be the Best You Can Be… Published March 2015

 Inspiring new compilation of stories to encourage children and young people in working towards goals, choosing good values and treating others with compassion.

 - “In the Merry Month of Mae,” (Personal experience story of one season when an elderly guest of lively character and heart brought fresh Christmas joy to our home), Lifeways’ MatureLiving Magazine, to be published December 2013